Muirfield/pocketmine-plugins/GrabBag/README.md

 * followme: Make a player follow you
 * followme-off: stop making a player follow you
 * ftserver: Travel to remove servers
+* home: Teleport to home
 * poptp: Returns to the previous location
 * pushtp: Saves current location and teleport
+* sethome: Sets your home location
 * spawn: Teleport player to spawn point
 * summon: Summons a player to your location
+* tpaccept: Accept a Teleport request
+* tpahere: Ask a player to teleport to you
+* tpask: Ask a player to teleport to them
+* tpdecline: Decline a teleport request

 ### Trolling